Macquarie University Mentors

 You should hear from your mentor within a week via your student email.

-After selecting a mentor, students will receive an email from their mentor with details about when they’ll first meet (during O Week) and the different ways they can get in touch with them.
-At O Week, new students will meet their peer group and decide on how they’ll stay in touch for the rest of the session.
+After selecting a mentor, students will receive an email from their mentor with details about when they’ll first meet (during orientation and the different ways they can get in touch with them.

 If you have questions about selecting a mentor, email email@example.com.